The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 9. Manchester Arndale

-Located in the North West of London, this shopping center is an incredible point of shopping in Manchester.
+Located in the North West of London, this shopping centre is an incredible point of shopping in Manchester.
 M& G Real Estate is the present owner of this mall with three floors.
 However, initially, it was under the banner of Arndale Property Trust.
 As per recent reports, more than 41 million people visit this place every year.

 The building came into existence in the between 1960s and 1970s.
 However, the development was a long-drawn process continuing in two phases.
 It started in 1972 and finally completed in 1979.

 Manchester Arndale stretches for around 120,000 square meters, thus spreading over a massive retail floor space.
 There are about 1450 parking spaces on the ground level of the mall.
 Get into your eclectic ethnic style here.
 From shoes, fragrances, and clothing, you can shop anything to tech games, and books.
-Furthermore, you can grab a bit at the best restaurants like Chopstix Noodle Bar, Bagel Factory, Costa, Churros Locos, Pizza Hut, Five Guys, etc. Purchase only fresh items if you wish to buy some raw veggies for your home.
-Therefore, it gives you opportunities to select your favorite merchandise from a huge collection.
-It may take more than one day to complete all of your loved shops in the mall.

 FAQs

-A: According to recent data, the 7 biggest shopping centres in the UK in 2024 are: Westfield London, Westfield Stratford City, Intu Lakeside, Manchester Arndale, Bullring & Grand Central Birmingham, Liverpool ONE, and Bluewater Shopping Centre.
+A: According to recent data, the 7 biggest shopping centres in the UK in 2025 are: Westfield London, Westfield Stratford City, Intu Lakeside, Manchester Arndale, Bullring & Grand Central Birmingham, Liverpool ONE, and Bluewater Shopping Centre.

-A: These shopping centers offer a wide variety of stores, including fashion retailers, technology and electronics stores, beauty and cosmetics stores, home goods stores, and department stores.
+A: These shopping centres offer a wide variety of stores, including fashion retailers, technology and electronics stores, beauty and cosmetics stores, home goods stores, and department stores.
 Many of them also feature dining and entertainment options, such as restaurants, cinemas, and arcades.

 Q: Which is the largest shopping mall in Greater Manchester?